Rachelle Viinberg: Early life

 Viinberg was born in Nanaimo, British Columbia, located on Vancouver Island.
 She has an older brother named Simon.
-Her mother, June de Jong (née Mayhew) is an actress.
-Her father, Hielke de Jong, who died December 7, 2009, was a retired government employee.
-Viinberg's ancestry includes Dutch, English, and Ukrainian.
+Her mother, June de Jong (née Mayhew), is an actress, while her father, Hielke de Jong, who died on December 7, 2009, was a retired government employee.
+Viinberg is of Dutch, English, and Ukrainian ancestry.

 At the age of eight, Viinberg and her family moved to Regina, Saskatchewan.
 She attended Argyle Elementary school and graduated from Sheldon Williams Collegiate in 1997.
-Viinberg wasn't always a rower.
-From the moment she saw Calgary Olympian Mark Tewksbury win the 100-metre backstroke at the 1992 Barcelona Olympics, she aspired to be a swimmer.
-Once adolescence hit at 13, however, Viinberg underwent a massive growth spurt, preventing her from pursuing the sport much further.
+In school, Viinberg pursued swimming after seeing Calgary Olympian Mark Tewksbury win the 100-metre backstroke at the 1992 Barcelona Olympics.
+After undergoing a growth spurt in her adolescence, her parents introduced her to rowing.

-Ultimately, it was Viinberg's parents who introduced her to rowing.
-“They helped me discover rowing after seeing all the rowers train every morning on Wascana Lake when they drove to work.
-I thought I had nothing to lose, and my 6’0 frame seemed to be the ideal body type,” said Viinberg.
+"They helped me discover rowing after seeing all the rowers train every morning on Wascana Lake when they drove to work.
+I thought I had nothing to lose, and my 6’0 frame seemed to be the ideal body type," said Viinberg.

 Olympics

-In 2004 Viinberg made her first Olympic team in Athens, Greece.
-In 2008 Viinberg was selected to compete in the Women's Quad at the Beijing Olympic Games.
-When one of the members of the crew was suffering with a rib fracture, the team achieved an eighth-place finish.
+In 2004, Viinberg made her first Olympic team, where she competed at the Athens Olympic Games.
+In 2008, Viinberg was selected to compete in the women's quad at the Beijing Olympic Games.
+With one of the crew members suffering a rib fracture, the team achieved an eighth-place finish.

+Post-rowing career

+Viinberg graduated from the University of Victoria with a BSc in Biology.
+She enrolled in a post-graduate program in Naturopathic Medicine at the Canadian College of Naturopathic Medicine.
+She then started her career in neuropathic medicine.

 Personal life

-Viinberg married her husband, Alex, in 2009 after meeting in 2005.
-He proposed on the Great Wall of China after the 2008 Olympic Games.
-She attributes much of her success to his support.
+After becoming engaged (on the Great Wall of China) after the 2008 Olympic Games, Viinberg married her husband Alex Viinberg in 2009.

-In 2009 Viinberg's father died from Leukemia.
-Eighteen months later, her mother was diagnosed with Stage 3C colon cancer.
-When asked about her mom after the race, she replied, "She battled stage three colon cancer so she could be in the stands to watch me perform my dream.
+In 2009, Viinberg's father died from leukemia.
+Eighteen months later, her mother was diagnosed with stage 3C colon cancer.
+When asked about her mother at the 2012 Olympic Games, Viinberg said, "She battled stage three colon cancer so she could be in the stands to watch me perform my dream.
 We both achieved our goals."